workarea-commerce/workarea/docs/source/articles/javascript-modules.html.md

 # JavaScript Modules

+**NOTE: This documentation is deprecated.
+For new JS code, please see the documentation on [controllers](/articles/add-or-change-javascript-controllers.html)**

 Workarea JavaScript modules are used to solve the problems of code organization and asynchronous initialization.
 First let's look at the issue of code organization so I can explain what I mean by "module".

 ## Organizing Code